Mechanical Engineering Technology - Automated Manufacturing

 Pre-requisites for a course are listed on the course outline.
 Failed pre-requisite courses must be passed prior to enrolment in the course in question unless you can gain permission to attend from the faculty responsible for teaching the course and the program coordinator and the department chair.

-- No Academic Offense(s) registered for the course
+- No academic offence(s) registered for the course.

 The test or assignment must be completed within 4 weeks from the end of the semester.
-If the student is successful, the failure can be upgraded to the minimal passing grade.
+If the student is successful, the failure can be upgraded to the minimum passing grade.
 If the student is unsuccessful, the failing grade will remain.
+The process is outlined in full detail within the Clearance of Academic Deficiency Policy and Procedure.

-A student will be discontinued from the program if they have failed three or more courses in a single academic semester and/or if they are missing 4 or more courses from previous levels.
-Discontinued students are required to complete the missed or failed courses prior to re-admission into the Full Time program.
-While discontinued, missed courses can be applied to under Part Time Studies.
-Availability of courses to Part Time students is subject to the normal conditions and space existing at the time.
+A student will be discontinued from the program if they have a total of three or more failed or missed courses from the current and previous levels.
+Discontinued students are required to complete the missed or failed courses prior to re-admission into the Full-Time program.
+While discontinued, missed courses can be applied to under Part-Time Studies.
+The availability of courses to Part-Time students is subject to the normal conditions and space existing at the time.

 In the event that a course has been failed or withdrawn three times, students must repeat the course prerequisite(s) before they will be allowed to attempt the failed course a fourth time.

 Academic assistance is available to students through a variety of avenues.
-The program coordinator/academic advisor and faculty can advise students on specific program and course information such as adding/dropping courses, special timetabling, etc. Access the Conestoga website for assistance provided through Accessibility Services.
-Access the Learning Commons website for detailed information on the academic services they provide, including Learning Skills, Peer Services, Math and Writing assistance.
+The program coordinator/academic advisor and faculty can advise students on specific program and course information such as adding/dropping courses, special timetabling, etc. Access the Conestoga website for assistance provided through Student Success Services and Accessibility Services.
+Access the Learning Commons website for detailed information on the academic services they provide, including Learning Skills, Peer Services, Math, and Writing assistance.

-Awards are generally based on academic performance on an aggregate basis (ex., highest overall average), single course basis (ex., best third year project), or particular grouping of courses.
+Awards are generally based on academic performance on an aggregate basis (e.g. highest overall average), single course basis (e.g. best third-year project), or a particular grouping of courses.
 The monetary value, number, and type of awards will vary from year to year, depending on funding and student performance.
 The criteria and monetary value for each award will be determined either by program faculty and/or the donor(s) providing the funding.

 Communication - School Standard